camit001/Python-In-30-Days/Day_26_Python_web/26_Python_web.md

 ## Python for Web

 Python is a general purpose programming language and it can be used for many places.
 In this section, we will see how we use Python for the web.
-There are many Python web frame works.
+There are many Python web frameworks.
 Django and Flask are the most popular ones.
 Today, we will see how to use Flask for web development.

 ### Flask

 Flask is a web development framework written in Python.
 Flask uses Jinja2 template engine.
 Flask can be also used with other modern front libraries such as React.

 If you did not install the virtualenv package yet install it first.
-Virtual environment will allows to isolate project dependencies from the local machine dependencies.
+Virtual environment will allows us to isolate project dependencies from the local machine's dependencies.

 #### Folder structure